 Separating yourself from your brand

-Often times when working with business owners, the decision maker has a very clear idea of what they personally like.
-What colours they want, the typography, etc. Sometimes this works out, other times, not so much.
-My job as a branding specialist is to understand your target market, and cater my designs accordingly.
+Often times when working with business owners, the decision-maker has a very clear idea of what they personally like.
+What colours do they want, the typography, etc. Sometimes this works out, other times, not so much.
+My job as a branding specialist is to understand your target market and cater for my designs accordingly.

-In the finance sector red is synonymous with debt and loss.
-What this means is that instead of expressing ideas of love and romance, you’ll instead be subconsciously stating that what you’re actually running is an incinerator for their hard earned cash.
+In finance, sector red is synonymous with debt and loss.
+What this means is that instead of expressing ideas of love and romance, you’ll instead be subconsciously stating that what you’re actually running is an incinerator for their hard-earned cash.

 Understanding the target market

-Often the most successful businesses aren’t those that start out as passion projects, but are instead targeted to fill a gap in the market.
+Often the most successful businesses aren’t those that start out as passion projects but are instead targeted to fill a gap in the market.
 You probably aren’t the target market for your business.
 If you run a line of children’s toys, it’s highly unlikely that you’ll be creating marketing collateral that you, a fully grown adult, will necessarily be receptive to.
-Branding needs to be geared towards what the target market responds to, because at the end of the day it doesn’t matter if you hate bright colours and high contrast imagery, your target market (kids) love them.
+Branding needs to be geared towards what the target market responds to because at the end of the day it doesn’t matter if you hate bright colours and high contrast imagery, your target market (kids) loves them.

 Understanding your business, and how it should be perceived by your target audience is crucial.

-As a designer, I have a responsibility to flag anything that I think could hurt the brand and business, or that which is not in-line with the visual identity.
+As a designer, I have a responsibility to flag anything that I think could hurt the brand and business, or that is not in line with the visual identity.